Basic Properties of Electric Charge

 - Charge is a scalar quantity.

-- Charge is transferrable, they transfer from one body to another.
+- Charge is transferable, they transfer from one body to another.

 - Like charges repel each other and unlike charges attract each other.